bbc/bigscreen-player/docs/tutorials/Audio Description.md

 ## Implementations

-BigscreenPlayer uses two distinct methods for handling AD: a generic approach and an MSE-specific approach.
+BigscreenPlayer uses two distinct methods for handling AD: a source switching approach and an MSE-specific approach.

-### 1. Generic Audio Description (MediaSources)
+### 1. Source Switching Audio Description (MediaSources)

 The `MediaSources` module manages AD by accepting separate sources for audio description tracks.
 This method is used when AD is provided as a distinct media resource.